flashdas/cipher/README.md

 # cipher
-Personal project to learn git, git pages, and a little bit of the kryptos cipher
+Personal project to learn git, git pages, and mess around with a cipher

 https://flashdas.github.io/cipher/